afck3200/AI-with-AR-E-commerce/README.md

 Database: SQL Server

 Note:
-1. Mobile e-commerce platform combined with AI(ML Spark Streaming), which uses data from various sources for sentiment analysis to find patterns, tailor-made push messages according to users' specific needs and interests, send personalized push messages in real time when users want to buy products.
+1. Mobile e-commerce platform combined with AI, which uses data from various sources for sentiment analysis to find patterns, tailor-made push messages according to users' specific needs and interests, send personalized push messages in real time when users want to buy products.
 2. Integrate AR experience to enable customers to interact with merchant products in AR.